• Skip to main content

 April 1, 2019 by Allison De Marco, MSW, PhD & Melissa L. Villodas, LMSW

 On July 29, 2017 the Herald-Sun posted an article by Allison De Marco titled – Another Aspect of Equity: Our Town and County Advisory Boards.
-In this article, Allison highlights […]
+In this article, Allison highlights the importance of advisory boards and the invaluable contributions these volunteers make towards the promotion of public awareness of contemporary issues facing Orange County and […]

 Equity in County Advisory Boards